yec/modxfuse/README.md

 Edit templates and database contents using a standard text editor instead of the slow web interface.

-WARNING: This software is still in development and may delete your file instead of saving it.
+WARNING: This software is still in development.
+Make backups of your database.

 ![screenshot](http://i.imgur.com/9efjL.png)